imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/ethereum-wallet-basics/using-seed-phrases-to-create-ethereum-accounts.md

 public key => public address
 ```

-A single Bip39 24 word seed phrase with a Bip39 password, along a particular path (called an HD path) will produce a particular private key.
+A single Bip39 24 word seed phrase with a Bip39 password/passphrase, along a particular path (called an HD path) will produce a particular private key.

 That private key will then produce a public key.